hackerdude/jiratotaskmanagers/README.markdown

 ### JIRA To Omnifocus

-This is by far the older of the two projects, and requires some extra lovin'.
+This is by far the older of the two projects, and requires some extra lovin' to bring it up to speed with the new switchable backend stuff.
 It would be great if someone were to update this to be more like jiratothings (see "Adding a new script").

 The original blog post for this is [here](http://www.hackerdude.com/2009/03/04/jira-to-omnifocus-script/)